-On the surface, customer data can reveal a nearly endless list of insights.
-However, being able to pinpoint the next best action to offer customers can be one of the most powerful tools in a company's arsenal.
-One study found that reducing churn by 5 percent can result in a 25 percent increase in profits.
-But what should be factored into the decision about the next best action to offer?
-Let's take a look:
+How?
+Being able to pinpoint the next best action to offer customers can curb attrition.
+One study found that reducing churn by 5 percent can result in a 25 to 95 percent increase in profits.
+But how do you figure out the next best action to offer?
+Let's take a look.

 "The ability to pinpoint the optimal next best action hinges upon predictive metrics."

-The first step in creating this variation of predictive analytics must be collecting the right data.
-If the appropriate information isn't factored into the analytics model, churn analysis cannot be completed successfully.
+The first step in creating this variation of predictive analytics is collecting the right data (obviously).
+If the appropriate information isn't factored into the analytics model, your analysis won't work.
 Next best action analytics should center around:

 - Customer behavior and preferences: Taking a look at past interactions and the services the customer has used previously can help map overall behavior and tastes.